6 Frustrating Things About Booking a Cruise (and How We Fixed Them)

 The Problem: By this time, you should have a destination, a potential cruise line or two, and a good idea of when you want to take your cruise.
 You’re almost done, right?
 Not even close.
 Bigger lines have dozens of ships, and while their newer vessels may be state-of-the-art, their older ships might be run-down and in desperate need of refurbishments.
 Plus, each ship has a different itinerary and embarkation ports.

-The Solution: For custom search results, punch your desired criteria (line, departure port, date) into our cruise finder.
+The Solution: For custom search results, punch your desired criteria (line, departure port, date) into our cruise search tool.
 Clicking on a cruise will give you a wealth of reviews — which you can sort by passenger type like couple, family, etc. — plus ratings, tips, photos, and prices.

 Tip: If you’re having trouble deciding between a couple of cruises, click the "Compare" check box next to the cruises you’re interested in to see all the important info (ratings, itineraries, ship features, etc.) for up to three cruises side by side.